-Applicants should anticipate that failure to submit an application that contains all of the specified elements may negatively affect the review of the application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.
+Applicants should anticipate that if they fail to submit an application that contains all of the specified elements, it may negatively affect the review of their application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude the recipient from accessing or using award funds pending satisfaction of the conditions.

-Moreover, applicants that request competitive funds should anticipate that applications that are unresponsive to the scope of the solicitation, or that do not include application elements designated by NIJ to be critical will neither proceed to peer review nor receive further consideration.
-Under this solicitation, NIJ has designated, for requests for competitive funds, the following application elements as critical: program narrative, budget detail worksheet and budget narrative, and all four certifications required by the Coverdell law.
-The Budget Narrative and the Budget Detail Worksheet may be combined in one document.
-However, if only one document is submitted, it must contain both narrative and detail information.
+Moreover, applicants that request competitive funds should anticipate that applications that are unresponsive to the scope of the solicitation, or that do not include application elements that NIJ has designated to be critical, will neither proceed to peer review nor receive further consideration.
+Under this solicitation, NIJ has designated, for requests for competitive funds, the following application elements as critical: Program Narrative, Budget Detail Worksheet and Budget Narrative, and all four certifications required by the Coverdell law.
+Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+However, if an applicant submits only one document, it must contain both narrative and detail information.
 (Requests for competitive funds from States must clearly differentiate between the information on program narrative and budget provided for the request for competitive funds and the information provided for the request for "base" funds.)

-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-OJP recommends that resumes be included in a single file.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines,"

+"Memoranda of Understanding," "Resumes") for all attachments.
+Also, OJP recommends that applicants include resumes in a single file.

-1. Information to complete the Application for Federal Assistance (SF-424)
+1. Information to Complete the Application for Federal Assistance (SF-424)

-The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
+The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
+OJP's Grants Management System (GMS) takes information from the applicant's profile to populate the fields on this form.
+When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).